TypicallyAUser/bootleg/README.md

 #### why cant i remove scripts

-too lazy to add the feature rn
+too lazy to add the feature rn. just reset ur scripts ig idk

 #### why does this look like exoliner